-Ensure projects stay on track and scope creep and other change management issues are held in check.
+Ensure projects stay on track and scope creep and other change control management issues are held in check.

 What parts of change assessment and change planning should be part of the workflow?
 For instance, the change request might start with an assessment team and then, if accepted, proceed to the planning team.
-A form could capture the assessment team's recommendation, risk-level, justification and approval which is then passed along with the original request to the planning team.
+A form could capture the assessment team's recommendation, risk level, justification, and approval, which is then passed along with the original request to the planning team.
 The planning team's estimate, regression plan, and resource allocations could then be passed to the Implementation team.

 In this relatively straightforward example of a change control process automation, we show a Change Control Form and the underlying process.
 Note that the option of "Emergency" is included in the form, which drives the workflow after "Pending Approval" in the flowchart.

 What Is a Change Control Solution for Your Business?

 If your business or department is having difficulties managing change requests of any kind, Integrify can quickly provide the standardization and automation you need.
 For a live, customized demonstration of our software, please request a demo.
 One of our representatives will respond quickly and set up a time.